alexleethinker/weave/test/README.md

 Subsequent builds will then simply re-use the template.

 ## Running the tests on a cloud provider

 Running the tests against a remote provider instead of local vagrant VMs is a little more involved, and reproduces the environment used for CI.
 It is recommended that you use the build VM to coordinate the build phase.

-1. Create the build VM and log in
+1. Create the build VM in the repository root and log in

     ```
     ➤ vagrant up